makyo/salsa/dorks.md

 * Snootify.
 I'm playing to the crowd.
 * Find out, on the next episode of Spotify Z
 * Spotify.
 Really?
 Yep!
 Just spootify this time.
 Wait.
 Shit.
+* BLUNT LOADED LIKE A FULL CLIP
+* How To Spotify & Make Friends
+* Spots & Ify's
+* Spotify, but 80s
+* Spotify
+* SHAKE IT, SHAKE SHAKE IT, SHAKE IT, SHAKE SHAKE IT, SHAKE IT LIKE A POLAROID SPOOTY, HEY YA
+* Yuh-Tubs
+* Sporty Fly
+* Sbeepbeepbeep
 * You know the place
 * Would you take this six-fingered hand
 * Tritonify